Hot Dip Galvanized Flat Washers

 Flat washers with maximum tolerance inner diameter on a squirting DTI

 First, establish the inner diameter is within the washer standard’s tolerance.
 If the washer exceeds the standard’s tolerance, the washer should be rejected and replaced.
-If the washer is within the maximum allowable limit, a baseline Squirt™ event should be determined.
+If the washer is within the maximum allowable limit, a baseline orange indicator event should be determined.

 Place an assembly in the calibrator and tighten the bolt to the minimum required tension.
 Note the number of squirted locations.
-Afterward, continue to tighten the assembly until as many locations Squirt™, as possible.
-If the number of locations squirted are different (x number at min, & x plus more spaces above min), partial DTI Squirt™ can be used as the inspection criteria.
+Afterward, continue to tighten the assembly until as many locations as possible have an orange indicator event.
+If the number of locations squirted are different (x number at min, & x plus more spaces above min), partial DTI orange indicator event can be used as the inspection criteria.

 squirting DTIs not squirting, or partially squirting, when placed in a Tension Calibrator